 The strategy involved training over 300 employees and required an investment of £196,000.

 Zoë Young, Almac Clinical Services Learning and Development Officer, explained the strategy:

 “We wanted to achieve four main business goals including a new marketing strategy for DSM, a standard process capability across the group and to implement portal and people development.

 “The benefits have included a record turnover in the past 12 months.
 Almac Clinical Services gained 48 new customers in 2005 and a further 12 in 2006.
 In the past 12 months, one in three recruitments has been via internal promotion/transfer.
-This is a strong indication of the success of our investment and staff development through this training program.”
+This is a strong indication of the success of our investment and staff development through this training programme.”

 Sir Allen McClay, Chairman of Almac, said: “I would like to take this opportunity to congratulate Zoë on her award, and thank her for her efforts on behalf of the entire Almac family.
 At Almac, the development of our staff is of prime importance, and this award recongises both Zoë’s efforts and our company’s commitment to its employees.”

 If you are interested in attending an NTA information seminar in October, please log on to http://www.nationaltrainingawards.com for further details.

 1. 20 winners including employers, individuals, partnerships and training organisations received National Training Awards at a ceremony in Belfast City Hall on Tuesday 17 October 2006.